d9ha-cell/Recipes_Ratings_Analysis/README.md

 The number of ingredients (Column Name: n_ingredients) which is also quantitative.
 The model would predict the average rating of recipes(Column Name: rating_average).

+No Encodings Needed all of the features are quantitative

 Initial RMSE was 0.4929900164996211.

 I believe that that initial RMSE is fair but it could be better.
 By my understanding a RMSE is shown to perform well if the number is as close to 0 as possible.
 0.49 as an RMSE is barely closer to 0 than 1 therefore there could be some tweaks that could improve the model.